maxnd/mxMarkEdit/README.md

 Author and copyright: Massimo Nardello, Modena (Italy) 2024 - 2026.

+🔶 mxMarkEdit is a local-first, native macOS Markdown editor designed for power users, writers, and academics.
+Deeply inspired by Emacs Org-mode, it seamlessly blends distraction-free text editing with inline visual formatting, a native bibliography manager compatible with Zotero, a integrated Excel-like data grids and comprehensive task management.

+---

 [Read this manual in PDF](https://github.com/maxnd/mxMarkEdit/raw/main/manuals/mxmarkedit-user-manual-en.pdf).

 [Read the Italian translation of this manual in PDF](https://github.com/maxnd/mxMarkEdit/raw/main/manuals/mxmarkedit-user-manual-it.pdf).